 The swelling caused by this infection may block the airway and lead to difficulty breathing and death.
 Because children have a smaller airway than adults, epiglottitis is much more dangerous in children but can also be fatal in adults.

-Children with epiglottitis often have bacteria in the bloodstream (bacteremia), which sometimes spreads the infection to the lungs, the joints, the tissues covering the brain (meninges), the sac around the heart, or the tissues beneath the skin.
+Children with epiglottitis often have bacteria in the bloodstream (bacteremia Bacteremia Bacteremia is the presence of bacteria in the bloodstream.
+Bacteremia may result from ordinary activities (such as vigorous toothbrushing), dental or medical procedures, or from infections ... read more ), which sometimes spreads the infection to the lungs, the joints, the tissues covering the brain (meninges), the sac around the heart, or the tissues beneath the skin.

-The most important thing doctors do is make sure the person's airway is open.
-Doctors take children to the operating room and insert a plastic breathing tube through the nose into the trachea (nasotracheal intubation).
+In treating a person with epiglottitis, doctors make sure the person's airway is open.
+They take children to the operating room and insert a plastic breathing tube through the mouth into the trachea (orotracheal intubation).
 The tube keeps the airway from swelling shut.
-Doctors also place a breathing tube in adults who are having difficulty breathing, whose airway is severely blocked, or both.
+Doctors also place a breathing tube in adults who are having difficulty breathing, particularly those whose airway is severely blocked.
 However, adults who do not have difficulty breathing do not need a breathing tube and can be closely observed in an intensive care unit.
-If a breathing tube cannot be inserted, doctors can do a tracheotomy, creating a hole in the trachea so that the person can breathe.
+If a breathing tube cannot be inserted, doctors can do a temporary tracheotomy, creating a hole in the trachea so that the person can breathe.

 All adults and children with epiglottitis are given antibiotics (such as ceftriaxone).